thumpshere/DeliveryAssignment/README.md

 # SwiftLint
 - Integration of SwiftLint into an Xcode scheme to keep a codebase consistent and maintainable .
-- Install the swiftLint via cocoaPod and need to add a new "Run Script Phase" with:
+- Install the swiftLint via cocoaPod and need to add a new "Run Script Phase" with:"${PODS_ROOT}/SwiftLint/swiftlint"
--"${PODS_ROOT}/SwiftLint/swiftlint"
 - .swiftlint.yml file is used for basic set of rules .
 It is placed inside the project folder.

 # Map